 - Q-38.
-Provide the information requested in Schedule J for budgeted and actual numbers of full- and part-time employees, regular wages, overtime wages, and total wages by employee group, by month, for the three most recent calendar years, the base period, and the forecasted test period.
+Separately for electric and gas operations, provide the information requested in Schedule J for budgeted and actual numbers of full- and part-time employees, regular wages, overtime wages, and total wages by employee group, by month, for the three most recent calendar years, the base period, and the forecasted test period.
 Explain any variance exceeding 5 percent. - A-38.
 See attachment being provided in a separate file.
 In addition, the Company currently does not capture wage information by employee group for the budget in the calendar years provided.
 Monthly variances in total that exceed 5% during the periods provided are attributed to open positions, storm outage work, unplanned outages, and timing differences of planned outage work and off-duty compared to budget.